 - Module: cmas-core-server

 - Description: Maximum attachment size, in MB.
 This is a validation property of the CM API.
 It controls the size of attachments at tickets, at units, and at resources.
-It also controls the size of incoming (not outgoing!) email attachments in NIMH as well as in Mule/ESB mode.
+It also controls the size of incoming (not outgoing!) email attachments.

 - Type: integer

 - Restart required: no

 - System: yes

 - Optional: no

 - Example value: 100

 - Since: 6.4.0